American Forts: West

 The U.S. Navy established the ordnance reservation in 1944, encompassing most of the Fena Valley watershed.
 Many original buildings, structures, and storage yards still exist.
 The Maanot Water Reservoir was built in 1931.
 A Japanese 200mm coast defense gun is on display near the Post HQ building.
 Within the reservation atop Mt.
 Alifan is the ruins of a postwar American naval communications station, although local legend has it as a Japanese lookout post.
 No public access.

-Fort Santa Angel
+Fort Santo Angel

 Fort San José

-(unknown dates), northern Umatac Bay
+(1805 - 1820's), northern Umatac Bay

 Fort Soledad (park)

-(early 1800's, 1944), southern Umatac Bay
+(1803 - 1820's, 1944), southern Umatac Bay

 Pigua